Constellation-Labs/documentation-hub/validate/troubleshooting/edgepointdown-troubleshoot.md

 enabled&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;enabled<br />
 </MacWindow>

-:::caution
+:::caution Caution
 If one or both IPv6 status types show as **`disabled`**, the `EdgePointDown` issue you are facing is not related to IPv6.

 You can stop here and reach out to a Team Lead or Administrator on Constellation Network’s Official Discord server for further assistance.
 :::

 ## ◽ Disable IPv6 (sysctl)
 We will restrict outbound IP resolution to IPv4 only by modifying the Debian `sysctl` configuration, via nodectl's `ipv6` feature.

+We will use the `sysctl` option.

 - Issuing the `--ni` for non-interactive mode (*optional*)
 - Issuing the `--sysctl` option to instruct nodectl on what method to use to disable IPv6 (*Optional if not using `--ni`.*)